 And when in doubt about how to use up veggies, you can always make pizza!
-This one is topped with broccoli, scallions, scapes and mushrooms.
+This one is topped with broccoli, scallions, garlic scapes and mushrooms.
 Delicious!

 Looking for something to do with strawberries and rhubarb beyond pie?
 Try scones!
 I based these on this recipe and they were delicious!
 Light and fluffy with sweet jammy pockets of fruit.
 A perfect summer breakfast or snack, especially with a strong cup of black tea, preferably eaten while sitting on a porch.
 Everything tastes better when you’re sitting on a porch!